(Work in progress, check in regularly for updates)

 TAKE A CHILDBIRTH EDUCATION CLASS

 - I am very fond of the Bradley Method.
-It is holistic, practical and non-dogmatic.
+It is holistic, practical and relatively non-dogmatic.
 I find that it prepares you for your birth by empowering you with the knowledge you need to act and make decisions regardless of how your delivery unfolds.
-It also strongly emphasizes the role of the parter in this process, which I found to be amazing.
+It also strongly emphasizes the role of the parter in this process.
 For Charlottesville folk, April is wonderful - I love her!
 She is a childbirth education pro, and also brings in a lactation consultant, goes over infant care, and importantly outlines routine hospital interventions for newborns so you can think about your preferences before the big day (you don't want to be thinking about things for the first time after a long labor...).

 DO NOT WAIT UNTIL BABY COMES TO READ ABOUT INFANT SLEEP...

 ...big mistake, trust me.
 This website is a great resource.
 Hopefully your little one will sleep like a baby (ha!), but it is good to be prepared in advance.
 Also, should you ever need a good sleep consultant, I highly recommend Allison!